Degenerative Disc Disease

 Non-Surgical Treatment for Degenerative Disc Disease

-Our doctors at DFW Center for Spinal Disorders will work directly with you to help reduce the chronic pain and prevent future flare-ups, if possible.
+Our doctor at DFW Center for Spinal Disorders will work directly with you to help reduce the chronic pain and prevent future flare-ups, if possible.
 Our treatment plan includes a combination of pain management methods, including core strengthening exercises/physical therapy, and lifestyle modification.
 Most cases experience substantial improvement without the need for surgery.

 These are non-surgical treatments for mild to moderate symptoms: